andrew-d/enkil/README.md

   * Minimal - the core should be as small as possible, with as much of the logic in plugins as possible
   * Flexible - should not fail if external modules are not installed

-Why "Enki"?
+Why "Enkil"?
 -----------

-Enki (also known as Enkil) is named after the Sumerian god of mischief, water, crafts, intelligence and creation.
+Enkil (also known as Enkil) is named after the Sumerian god of mischief, water, crafts, intelligence and creation.
 His symbol was the double-helix snake, and his name can be translated as "Lord of the Earth".
 See the [Wikipedia page](http://en.wikipedia.org/wiki/Enki) for more information.

 Author